Posts

 Insurance Nerd Day Worldwide Weird HolidaysAccording to a recent study conducted by McKinsey and Co., 25 percent of insurance professionals will reach retirement age by 2018.
 Another study by Griffith Insurance Education Foundation found that only 5 percent of college students indicated they were “very interested” in pursuing a career in the insurance industry.
 As a result, the field is facing a critical talent gap.

-To call attention to this issue, Pioneer State Mutual Insurance Company declared July 18, 2016, Insurance Nerd Day and took to social media to celebrate its employees and encourage other insurance professionals to get involved in breaking the stereotype that the industry is boring.
+To call attention to this issue, Pioneer State Mutual Insurance Company declared July 18, 2016, Insurance Nerd Day and took to social media to celebrate its employees and encourage other insurance professionals to help break the stereotype that the industry is boring.

 How to Observe Insurance Nerd Day

 Dress up like an Insurance Nerd to show your pride and honor those who work in the insurance industry.
 Check out more photos on Pioneer’s Facebook page.
-Use #InsuranceNerdDay to join the fun on Twitter, snap and share pics on Instagram, and spread the word.
+Use #InsuranceNerdDay to join the fun on X, snap and share pics on Instagram, and spread the word on Bluesky.

 Have a happy and healthy Insurance Nerd Day and always remember to be as nerdy as you want to be, every day of the year!